The cost of cloud computing and ways to save

 Migrating to the cloud is an attractive solution to many of the operating and maintenance problems companies experience with on-premise computing.

-However, moving to the cloud can pose challenges of its own—namely, cost.
+However, it can pose challenges of its own—namely, cost.
 It’s true that the price tag for a cloud migration can be high.
 Yet, despite the initial cost, cloud computing is ultimately an investment that can result in big savings.

 Here’s what you need to know about the true costs of cloud computing and how you can optimize your savings on the cloud during and after migration.